What a Nexus Letter Is & Why It Matters for VA Disability Claims

 1. Current Diagnosis – A verified medical condition.

-2. In-Service Event or Injury – Something that happened during service.
+2. In-Service Event or Injury – An event or injury that happened during service.

-That third element — the nexus — is what this letter provides.
-Without it, the VA usually can’t grant service connection.
+That third element, the nexus, is what this letter provides.
+Without it, the VA may not grant service connection if your military and service records are lacking.

 Who Can Write Your Nexus Letter?